Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 HC 05/06 works on serial communication.
 The Android app is designed to send serial data to the Arduino Bluetooth module when a button is pressed on the app.
 The Arduino Bluetooth module at the other end receives the data and sends it to the Arduino through the TX pin of the Bluetooth module (connected to RX pin of Arduino).
 The code uploaded to the Arduino checks the received data and compares it.
 If the received data is 1 or any specified command, for an example a LED turns ON.
 The LED turns OFF when the received data is 0.

-# How a L298N works in detail
+# How a L298N works

-# How it works

 The L298N is a dual H-Bridge motor driver which allows speed and direction control of two DC motors at the same time.
 The module can drive DC motors that have voltages between 5 and 35V, with a peak current up to 2A.